Criminal Justice (CJ)

 Term Typically Offered: Occasionally Offered

-Description: An interdisciplinary study of the sex offender and crimes related to sexual conduct.
-Topics included are: sexual deviancy in society; the description and treatment of offenders; and the role of societal values and institutions on sexual behavior, norms, and mores.
+Description: Interdisciplinary exploration of sex offenses and crimes related to sexual conduct.
+Topics cover sexual deviancy, client profiles and treatment, and the role of societal values and institutions in shaping sexual behavior and norms.

 For class offerings for a specific term, refer to the Schedule of Classes